chloewang0929/Genetic-Algorithms-Optimize-Asset-Allocation/README.md

 # Introduction

 Asset Allocation and Portfolio have been very popular topics for many years.
-Investors can obtain excess returns and diversify their investments by investing in different financial products. risk.
+Investors can obtain excess returns and diversify their investments by investing in different financial products.
 However, how to select high-return, low-risk investment portfolios from the market is really difficult. knowledge.

 As we all know, when investing in financial products, high returns come with high risks.
 Nobel Prize Winner in Economics